 Discontinuity in the application of polyurethane can seriously result in heating and cooling energy losses.
-That is why, during the processes of application of this insulating material, it is necessary to respect the order of execution, otherwise we could generate several inconveniences that could have terrible results in the insulating and impermeable capacity of this material.
+That is why, during the processes of application of this insulating material, it is necessary to respect the order of execution.
+Otherwise, we could generate several inconveniences that could have terrible results in the insulating and waterproof characteristics of this material.

-As a general rule, the continuity of the polyurethane foam projection must not be broken once it has been projected since, in addition to loosing insulation, the waterproofing of the system can be broken and future leaks may appear, so all operations that need access to the main sheet must be carried out beforehand.
+As a general rule, the continuity of the polyurethane foam projection must not be broken once it has been projected, since, in addition to losing insulation propertires, the waterproofing effect of the system can be broken and future leaks may appear, so all operations that need access to the main sheet must be carried out beforehand.

 The enclosure of a building must be adequately insulated to ensure the lowest possible losses, thus reducing energy consumption.
-With the projected polyurethane we obtain continuity in this insulation that allows us to reach an optimal behavior in front of the bad weather conditions.
+Projected polyurethane provides an optimal behavior against bad weather conditions.

 Prevention of cracking due to expansion joints